-A.13.2 Configuring the SYSLOG client
+A.17.2 Configuring the SYSLOG client

 The SYSLOG module can write different messages to the memory in the device.
-If there are messages that you do not require (e.g. debug and information messages), you can reduce the scope of the messages by entering a local loopback address of you LANCOM device (e.g. 127.0.0.1) as the SYSLOG client; for this client, you then activate only certain sources and/ or priorities.
+If there are messages that you do not require (e.g. debug and information messages), you can reduce the scope of the messages by entering a local loopback address of you LANCOM device in the IP area 127.x.x.x (e.g. 127.0.0.1) as the SYSLOG client; for this client, you then activate only certain sources and/ or priorities.

-LANconfig For configuration with LANconfig you can open the list of SYSLOG clients under the configuration area 'Log & Trace' on the 'SYSLOG' tab using the SYSLOG clients button.
+For configuration with LANconfig you can open the list of SYSLOG clients under the configuration area 'Log & Trace' on the 'SYSLOG' tab using the SYSLOG clients button.